What does this funding get me?

 The Environmental Justice Thriving Communities Grantmaking Program is part of the EPA’s Environmental and Climate Justice Program.
 It selected multiple grantmakers around the nation to reduce barriers and increase the efficiency of the awards process for federal environmental justice (EJ) grants.

-Approximately $600 million will be granted to the 11 successful applicants listed here, including $100 million to Research Triangle Institute (RTI), which will make subgrants to entities in EPA regions 4-7, including North and South Carolina.
+Approximately $600 million was granted to the 11 successful applicants listed here, including $100 million to Research Triangle Institute (RTI), which will make subgrants to entities in EPA regions 4-7, including North and South Carolina.
+Learn more on RTI’s Thriving Communities Grantmaking website: region4.thrivingenvironments.org.

 The types of subgrants will be: